microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/entitlementmanagementsettings-update.md

 ---
 title: "Update entitlementManagementSettings"
-description: "Update theg entitlementManagementSettings object to change one or more of its properties."
+description: "Update a entitlementManagementSettings object to change one or more of its properties."
 localization_priority: Normal
 author: "markwahl-msft"
 ms.prod: "microsoft-identity-platform"